Frequently Asked Questions

 Can I manage my automated testing with ApTest Manager?

-You can use ApTest Manager to maintain the specifications for your automated tests and import automated test results and report on them.
-Any automated test tool can be used with ApTest Manager.
+As well, you can use ApTest Manager to maintain the specifications for your automated tests, import automated test results, and report on them.
+Any automated test tool can be used to generate results to be imported into ApTest Manager.
+Results from automation appear just as if they had been entered manually, so any ApTest Manager report can cover a project with any combination of manual and automated execution and results.

 Results can be imported with a utility that comes with ApTest Manager.
 This script can be run from the command line or as a batch job.
 It will push your test results into an ApTest Manager Test Session, so for instance your tests could run over night and the results would be there for you in ApTest Manager in the morning.